 (The essay begins on page 30 here.)

-A.C.T.’s production of Indian Ink runs through February 8.
+A.C.T.’s production of Indian Ink continues through February 8.